Chantal Strand

-Chantal Strand (born October 15, 1987) is a Canadian voice and stage actress and former stunt performer known for her vocal roles in animation, anime and video games.
+Chantal Strand (born October 15, 1987) is a Canadian actress and former stunt performer known for her vocal roles in animation, anime and video games.

 Her vocal role credits include those for younger girl characters in the Barbie films between 2001 and 2009, Holly in The Charlie Horse Music Pizza, Sarah's Sister in Life-Size, Cassie in Dragon Tales, Tammy in Air Bud: World Pup, Air Bud: Seventh Inning Fetch and Air Bud Spikes Back, Sophie in ToddWorld and Molly O in Generation O!.

 Biography

 At a young age, Strand started off doing stunts on Look Who's Talking Now with her twin sister, Michelle.
 Strand began working on many projects including The Outer Limits, The Commish, The Charlie Horse Music Pizza, Life-Size, Air Bud: World Pup, Air Bud: Seventh Inning Fetch and Air Bud: Spikes Back throughout her elementary and high school years.
 In 2010, Strand graduated from Capilano University with an Associate of Arts degree and then transferred to the University of British Columbia, graduating in 2013 with a Bachelor of Arts degree.
 Strand completed a Master of Journalism degree at the University of British Columbia in 2016.
 She has published articles with The Tyee.